alchemiccoruja/ManageSysDependency/README.md

 # ManageSysDependency

-This is simple implementation of apt-get (or application installer).
+This is a simple implementation of apt-get (or application installer/uninstaller).
-It take as inout a file contains INSTALL, REMOVE, DEPEND, LIST, and END commands.
+It take as input a file contains INSTALL, REMOVE, DEPEND, LIST, and END commands; and executes the commands

 1) INSTALL: Install the package(s).
 2) DEPEND: Specify a package followed by the other packages it depends.